edkashinsky/reaper-reableton-scripts/README.md

 ![Edge silence cropper preview](/Assets/images/edge_silence_cropper/example_2.gif)

-t calculates the maximum peak (in db) in each item and applies a percentage of its volume to leading and trailing thresholds
+It calculates the maximum peak (in db) in each item and applies a percentage of its volume to leading and trailing thresholds

 Installation:
 1. Install script **ek_Edge silence cropper** for GUI and preview mode